Case Study: How to Resolve a Cheque Bounce Dispute Legally under Section 138

 Next Steps

-- The lawyer agreed to send a proposal with fee details and a plan for handling the case.
+- The lawyer agreed to send a detailed proposal of the legal fees and an action plan for handling the case.
+The plan included the steps for defending the relative and addressing the cheque bounce issue.

-- The client was asked to send a copy of the summons via WhatsApp.
+- The client was requested to share a copy of the summons via WhatsApp, allowing the lawyer to review the documents and proceed with the next steps.

-This case shows how a cheque bounce situation can get complicated when goods are not delivered and emphasises the need for quick legal action to manage the case smoothly.
+This case highlights how a cheque bounce situation can become more complicated when goods are not delivered as agreed.
+It emphasizes the importance of quick legal action and the need for clear communication to navigate such disputes smoothly.

 Conclusion